trihacek/responsePatterns/README.md

 # Select the observation (see IMG 1)
 rp.plot(rp.selected, obs = 1)

-# Optionally, color the items based on their valence (or any other criterion)
+# Optionally, color the items based, for instance, on their positive vs.
-# and display pagination of the questionnaire (see IMG 2)
+# negative valence and display pagination of the questionnaire (see IMG 2)
 rp.plot(rp.selected, obs = 1, groups = list(c(1:10), c(11:20)), page.breaks = c(5,
     10, 15))

-# You may also export a collection of plot into a PDF file (utilizing the same
+# You may also export a collection of all plots into a PDF file (utilizing the
-# graphical arguments as the single rp.plot function)
+# same graphical arguments as the single rp.plot function)
 rp.plots2pdf(rp.selected, groups = list(c(1:10), c(11:20)), page.breaks = c(5, 10,
     15))
 ```